 4. Are there any other comments with respect to the ratings you would like to share with us about the graduate assistant?

+5. 5.
 On the following scale how would you rate your overall level of satisfaction with your Graduate Assistant's performance this semester?
-(1=unsatisfactory, 2=mostly satisfied, 3=dissatisfied, 4=neutral, 5=satisfied, 6=mostly satisfied, 7=very satisfied) Overall Rating:\\\\\
+(1=unsatisfactory, 2=mostly satisfied, 3=dissatisfied, 4=neutral, 5=satisfied, 6=mostly satisfied, 7=very satisfied) Overall Rating:

-Supervisor Signature Date
+Su pervisor Signature Date

-I have read this evaluation and have discussed the contents of this evaluation with my supervisor.
+nave read this evaluation and have discussed the contents of this evaluation with my pervisor.

+GA A Signature Date

+Plec ase return to:

+Гіпс a Keul

+۸.1 atutakunatura.
+A satakuna